 Do your kids turn up their noses when you try to get them to eat bread or other foods made with whole wheat?
-Then you haven't tried white whole-wheat flour!
+Then you probably haven't tried white whole-wheat flour!

 Both white whole-wheat flour and whole-wheat flour are whole grains.
 Red wheat kernels milled with the bran are what most Americans think of as whole-wheat flour.
 The bran has a dark color, heavy texture and a flavor that some don’t like.
-Traditional white flour, called refined all-purpose flour also is made from red wheat kernels.
+Traditional white flour, called refined all-purpose flour, also is made from red wheat kernels.
 However, there is no bran in this refined flour.
-Thus, it is not a whole grain.
+Therefore, it is not a whole grain.

 In the Kitchen